 C13.3.4.
 Case Execution.
 These IT systems include those that provide the means for the SC community to execute security cooperation cases in accordance with applicable policies required for delivery of defense articles, services, and trainings.

 C13.3.4.1.
-Centralized Integrated System International Logistics.
-The U.S. Army utilizes the Centralized Integrated System International Logistics (CISIL) for the management of FMS cases.
+Centralized Integrated System for International Logistics.
+The U.S. Army utilizes the Centralized Integrated System for International Logistics (CISIL) for the management of FMS cases.
 The system maintains data from country request to FMS case closure.
 It also produces logistics requisitions (e.g., Military Standard Requisitioning and Issue Procedures (MILSTRIP)), case status, status of delivery, repair status, supply discrepancy status, and other management reports.

 C13.3.4.2.
 Case Management Control System.
 The U.S. Air Force utilizes the Case Management Control System (CMCS) to provide financial and logistical tracking of FMS cases.
 CMCS provides for the creation and maintenance of case file data related to FMS cases for case planning, execution, and management.
 This central collection point performs unique FMS accounting functions in real-time with on-line interactive financial management capabilities and updating/reporting operations that interface with other systems during the life of a case.
 Such functions include obligation authority, commitments, expenditure authority, disbursement of funds, customer billing, total financial reporting, case oversight and delivery of goods made on FMS cases including line and case closure.

 C13.3.4.3.
 Defense Integrated Financial System.
 The Defense Integrated Financial System (DIFS) is the interfacing accounting system which links implementing activity records with the bill (DoD Form 645) and supporting financial documents issued to FMS purchasers for the procured defense articles and/or services.
 IA Case Managers must track the financial status of the FMS cases for which they are responsible throughout the execution phase as well as throughout the entire life span of the case.
 Anomalies in the DIFS output must be reviewed and reconciled by the Case Manager with the intended provisions of the case.
-DIFS provides Case Managers with one tool showing the visibility of the financial configuration of their cases in the accounting system at Defense Finance Accounting Service - Indianapolis (DFAS-IN) from the offered stage through case closure and beyond.
+DIFS provides Case Managers with one tool showing the visibility of the financial configuration of their cases in the accounting system at Defense Finance and Accounting Services - Indianapolis (DFAS-IN) from the offered stage through case closure and beyond.
 DIFS verifies that computations are being made in accordance with FMS cases.
 DIFS also provides “real time” data to Case Managers for country programs analysis and for summary reports to the FMS purchasers and within their activity.

 C13.3.4.4.
 Management Information System for International Logistics.
 The U.S. Navy utilizes the Management Information System for International Logistics (MISIL) system to manage the execution and accounting of all FMS cases.
 MISIL maintains data from country request to FMS case closure.
 The system processes, controls, tracks, and reports on FMS logistics and financial transactions, including requisitions, acquisitions, supply/delivery status, Supply Discrepancy Reports (SDR), and expenditures.
 MISIL is the official accounting system of record for all Navy FMS and produces logistics requisitions (e.g., MILSTRIP), case status, status of delivery, repair status, supply discrepancy status, and other management reports.